March 24, 2015

 Elevator installers and repairers are put at risk of falls from ladders, burns, and severe muscle strains associated with working in restricted spaces.
 A report from the U.S. Bureau of Labor reveals the most dangerous construction occupations and the five highest death rates.

 Elevator installers and repairs work in a hazardous industry.
-Construction has one of the highest rates of injury in the private sector.
+Construction workers one of the highest rates of injury in the private sector.
 Construction had the highest count of fatal injuries in 2013, according to the Bureau of Labor Statistics.
-The “fatal four” in the construction industry, according to OSHA, are responsible for one in five workers deaths: